shihy52x/Keras-learning/README.md

 1simple to start and going

--Written in python, easy to expand
+*Written in python, easy to expand

--Deep enougth to build serious models
+*Deep enougth to build serious models